jednano/bindr/README.md

 Surely, we can all agree that your UI and your data do not belong in the same file.
-This is pretty standard on the back end, but more often than not, the templating engine you use on the back end isn't available on the front end.
-If you're using a separate templating engine on the front end then you have to make decisions about which templates you want to run on the front end vs. the back end and use the appropriate templating language.
+This is pretty standard on the back end, but more often than not, the template engine you use on the back end isn't available on the front end.
+If you're using a separate template engine on the front end then you have to make decisions about which templates you want to run on the front end vs. the back end and use the appropriate templating language.

-Even if somebody made a JavaScript port of your favorite templating engine or vice versa, these are two separate code bases.
+Even if somebody made a JavaScript port of your favorite template engine or vice versa, these are two separate code bases.
 You run the risk of discrepancies between the two.
 What if one works perfectly well, but the other has a bug?